shopware/docs/guides/plugins/plugins/testing/end-to-end-testing.md

 # End-to-end testing

+## Overview

 In end-to-end testing \(E2E testing in short\) real user workflows are simulated, whereby as many as possible functional areas and parts of the technology stack used in the application should be included.
 This way, we are able to put our UI under constant stress and ensure that Shopware's main functionalities are always working correctly.
-As we are using Cypress as testing framework, please take a look at [official Cypress Dokumentation](https://docs.cypress.io) for further documentation.

 ## Prerequisites